eminx/cocoso/README.md

 ### Main Framework

 Cocoso is built using Meteor JS framework which is built on top of Node JS.
 Meteor is an open source and free development framework that has been used for nearly 10 years so far.
-It is actively being built and maintained by Meteor Development Group (MDG).
+It is actively being built and maintained by Meteor Development Process (MDG).
 Meteor works with MongoDB by default and it provides first class support for it on top of the DDP protocol featuring reactive programming super easily with Web Sockets.
 So MongoDB is the chosen database.
 Using Meteor, it is also relatively easy to create native apps by buit-in usage of Cordova, which runs on a web-view within a downloaded and installed app, and features customisations via plugins such as to enable push notifications and other relevant features that may be wished to have in a typical native app.

 MDG is also the group behind a widespread used product called _Apollo_, which is a technology built for complementing another open source technology called _GraphQL_ developed and maintained by Facebook.
 The usage of both GraphQL and Apollo are extremely widespread nowadays.